The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

 \subsubsection{Participants}

-We categorize participants based their level of expertise with Ansible.
-For this we use years of experience due to support in previous work~\cite{latoza2010developers,roehm2012professional} and also to mitigate the Dunning-Kruger Effect, where users overestimate their skills in self-assessments~\cite{mahmood2016people}.
-We define three levels of expertise with Ansible: \textbf{Beginner} (less than two years of experience, n = 4); \textbf{Intermediate} (two to five years of experience, inclusive, n = 5); and \textbf{Experienced} (more than five years of experience, n = 7).
+Participants were categorized by Ansible expertise using years of experience, following prior work~\cite{latoza2010developers, roehm2012professional}, and to mitigate self-assessment bias, such as the Dunning–Kruger effect~\cite{mahmood2016people}.
+We define three levels: \textbf{Beginner} ($<2$ years, n=5), \textbf{Intermediate} ($2\geq$ and $\leq5$ years, n=7), and \textbf{Experienced} ($>5$ years, n=8).